Stephen Adamson

-Stephen Adamson is an Irish international lawn and indoor bowler.
+Stephen Adamson (born c.1965) is an Irish international lawn and indoor bowler.

-Bowls career
+Biography

 He won a silver medal in the pairs at the 1992 World Outdoor Bowls Championship in Worthing.

-He also won a bronze medal in pairs at the 1994 Commonwealth Games in Victoria, British Columbia.
+Adamson represented the Northern Irish team at the 1994 Commonwealth Games in Victoria, Canada.
+He competed in the pairs event, with Sammy Allen and won a bronze medal.

 In addition to his international success he also won the 1990 Irish National Bowls Championships singles.